 assumed knowledge: indicates the minimum level of knowledge for students who are considering enrolling in a subject.
 Students who do not have the recommended level of assumed knowledge are not prevented from enrolling but they may be placed at a considerable disadvantage.
 Students who have not achieved the recommended level of assumed knowledge are strongly advised to undertake additional study or other appropriate preparation.
 Lack of the recommended assumed knowledge will not be taken into consideration when determining a student's grade or any other subject requirements.

-- internal mode: subjects offered via internal mode require regular attendance at classes over most weeks of a study period and are usually held on campus.
-Internal mode subjects offered during Study Period 1 (Semester 1) or Study Period 2 (Semester 2) are generally of 13 weeks duration
+- internal mode*: subjects studied via internal mode require regular face-to-face attendance at learning activities over most weeks of a study period and are usually held on campus.
+Internal subjects may require embedded placement attendance.

-- placement: subjects offered via placement mode require attendance at an external organisation for most of the duration of the subject for work experience/practicum/ clinical placement under the professional supervision of that organisation.
-There is usually no on-campus attendance.
+- placement*/fieldwork: subjects studied via placement/fieldwork mode require attendance at an internal or external site for most of the duration of the subject under the professional supervision of the unit or organisation for:

 Australian Higher Education Graduation Statement (AHEGS): A supplementary statement to the testamur that provides information on a student’s higher education qualification, the institution at which the qualification was obtained, and the Australian higher education system in one easy to read document (Australian Government).

 Australian Qualifications Framework (AQF): The AQF is the national policy for regulated qualifications in Australian education and training (AQF 2013, p.9).
 It comprises different qualification levels.
 JCU offers courses located between AQF levels 5 and 10.

 award: a degree, diploma or certificate contained in the list of approved Awards of James Cook University.